saham/ios-assessment/README.md

 2. It was not clear what avatar's data type is and I assumed it's a URL to user profile image
 3. When user taps on Follower/Following, it goes to next screen and shows the list of Follower/Following.
  It was not clear if X Follower/ X Following labels on the second screen should be tappable or not.
  It's assumes they are not tappable
-4. When search result is empty, app uses a different UITableviewCell as "Not Found" view
+4. When search result is empty, app uses a different UITableviewCell as the "Not Found" view

 ## Overview